tabcat/prollipop/readme.md

 It's in a decent state but have not done performance analysis.
 API breaks will result in major version change.

+I haven't tested with non-local blockstores.
+Need to add abort signals and timeouts.

 ## Data-structure

 This package implements a modded prolly-tree in Typescript.
 Most relevant code is in [`src/mutator.ts`](https://github.com/tabcat/prollipop/blob/master/src/mutator.ts) and [`src/diff.ts`](https://github.com/tabcat/prollipop/blob/master/src/diff.ts).